prateekjain-87/cicd/docker.md

 ## Container vs VM

-Containers are nothing but OS processes whereas VMs are
+Containers are nothing but OS processes whereas VMs run complete operating system including the kernel.

 Unlike virtual machines where hypervisor divides physical hardware into parts, Containers uses concept of namespaces where each namespace has its own isolated resources without actual partitioning of the underlying hardware.
 This is the reason why launching a container takes seconds and creating a virtual machine takes minutes.